michaelmccarty/myApp2/README.md

   module.exports = config;
 ```

-> then create environments.ts inside src/environments/ (also create this directory) and populate it with this:
+> then create environment.ts inside src/environments/ (also create this directory) and populate it with this:

 ```
   export const environment = {